This rule implements the employment first policy in accordance with section 5123.022 of the Revised Code.

-(5) The county board shall disseminate information to individuals served, families, schools, community partners, employers, and providers of services about resources and opportunities, including medicaid buy-in and other work incentive programs, that facilitate community employment.
+(5) The county board shall disseminate information to individuals served, families, schools, community partners, employers, and providers of services about resources and opportunities, including medicaid buy-in for workers with disabilities and other work incentive programs, that facilitate community employment.

 (6) The county board shall collect and submit to the department individual-specific data regarding the cost of non-medicaid employment services, employment outcomes for individuals who receive non-medicaid employment services, and employment outcomes for individuals who do not receive paid employment services but who are engaged in competitive employment or community employment.

 (F) Requirements for providers